xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

 kubectl create secret generic gitlab-pgbouncer-server-tls-key --from-file=server-pgbouncer.key=<path to key>
 ```

-For them to be used, pgbouncer must contain these secrets mounted in the `pgbouncer` container, so that they can be referenced from the `pgbouncer.pgbouncer` helm chart configuration.
+For them to be used, PgBouncer must contain these secrets mounted in the `pgbouncer` container, so that they can be referenced from the `pgbouncer.pgbouncer` Helm chart configuration.
 This can be achieved by using both the `extraVolumes` and `extraVolumeMounts` elements accordingly.

 ## Configure GitLab application to use PgBouncer

-Once PgBouncer is fully configured, it just remains connecting the GitLab application through it.
+Once PgBouncer is fully configured, the final step is to connect it to GitLab.
 For this to work, we only need to configure the `webservice`, `sidekiq` and `gitlab-exporter` GitLab components to go through PgBouncer.

 In order to configure them, will keep the `global.psql` configuration as is, and will modify the GitLab components as follows: